rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/id5.md

 *   You must have an active account with ID5.
 *   You need your unique **Partner ID** provided by ID5.

-## Configuration Flags
+## Configuration options

-The ID5 integration is controlled by the following flags within the SDK's `init` options:
+The ID5 integration is controlled by the following options within the SDK's `init` options:

 ### `enableID5`